roborisen/gcube/README.md

 <br/>
 [Blocks-robot control] <br/>
 1. Cover the proximity sensor of the Gcube 3 with a finger, and then move the Gcube 3 forward, backward, left, and right. <br/>
-2. Read the gyro sensor values of the Gcube 3 from the Micro:bit. <br/>
+2. Read the gyro sensor values of the Gcube 3 from the microbit. <br/>
-3. The Micro:bit controls the motors of the Autocar (Gcube 0, Gcube 1) based on these gyro sensor values. <br/>
+3. The microbit controls the motors of the Autocar (Gcube 0, Gcube 1) based on these gyro sensor values. <br/>

 <br/>
 <br/>

-## This is a limitation when using Microbit-GCube.
+## This is a limitation when using microbit-GCube.

-1. USB serial communication cannot be used because there are P1 and P2 in serial communication between the Micro:bit and GCube. <BR>
+1. USB serial communication cannot be used because there are P1 and P2 in serial communication between the microbit and GCube. <BR>
-2. The code uploaded to the Micro:bit communicates with GCube and executes the project without being connected to a PC. <BR>
+2. The code uploaded to the microbit communicates with GCube and executes the project without being connected to a PC. <BR>
-3. When using the GCube connection, do not use any other external sensors except the Micro:bit's basic sensor. <BR>
+3. When using the GCube connection, do not use any other external sensors except the microbit's basic sensor. <BR>

 <br/>
 <br/>